Moving Off Campus

 BEFORE YOU GO ANY FURTHER . . .

-Please note: rates contained within the document above reflect the current 2018 rates.
-2019 estimated rates are expected to be available during Winter Term.
+Please note: rates contained within the document above reflect the current 2019 rates.
+2019-20 estimated rates ARE EXPECTED TO REMAIN THE SAME!

 - FIRST AND LAST MONTH'S RENT